anshulg954/tabbank/datasets/Industry/1_Documentation_Industrial.md

 ## 1. `AI4I 2020 Predictive Maintenance Dataset`
 - **Description:** The AI4I 2020 Predictive Maintenance Dataset is a synthetic dataset that reflects real predictive maintenance data encountered in industry.
+It is obtained from UCIMLR.
+The target column is "Machine Failure" which has been converted to "target".
 - **Source:** <a href="https://archive.ics.uci.edu/dataset/601/ai4i+2020+predictive+maintenance+dataset">UCIMLR</a>
 - **File:**  ![AI4I_2020_Predictive_Maintenance.csv](../../datasets/Industry/classification/AI4I_2020_Predictive_Maintenance.csv)
 - **#Rows:** 10000
 - **#Features:** 14
-- **Target:** `MachineFailure`
+- **Target:** `Target`
+- **Task:** `Classification`
 - **#Views:** 85066 (as of October 21, 2025)
 - **Additional Description:** "Since real predictive maintenance datasets are generally difficult to obtain and in particular difficult to publish, we present and provide a synthetic dataset that reflects real predictive maintenance encountered in industry to the best of our knowledge."
 - **Features:** <br>